matrix-org/matrix-spec-proposals/proposals/4006-voip-completed-elsewhere.md

-# MSC4006: Completed Elsewhere for VoIP
+# MSC4006: Answered Elsewhere for VoIP

 Usually, it is self-evident when a VoIP call in Matrix has been answered by a different client: the answer event from a different party ID is present in the room.
 However, bridges can complicate